Complete Experts Guide on Building a Subscription Business

 Setting these goals early on also gives you something to strive for and measure against.
 For example, if your goal was to achieve an MRR of $40,000 by the end of Q4 2020, you can plot out how much your company needs to grow each month to get there.

-Make sure to break down objectives into both long-term and short-term goals.
+Make sure to break down objectives into both long-term and short-term goals whether you're a tech company or a SaaS business.
 The short term ones will help you feel like you’re accomplishing something as you make headway toward your larger, long-term goals.

 With your goals in place, it’s time to start thinking about what kind of customers will help you attain each goal.